 How to Earn Your GED in South Dakota

 If you're looking to further your education or career but did not earn your high school diploma, a General Educational Development (GED) credential may fulfill your needs.
 The GED is accepted as a high school diploma equivalent by most employers and colleges.
-Although it was developed by the American Council on Education (ACE), it is overseen by the individual states.
+Although it was developed by the American Council on Education (ACE) and Pearson Vue, it is overseen by the individual states.
 In South Dakota, the Department of Labor and Regulation is in charge of GED testing.

 The Structure of the GED

-The GED is composed of five individual exams designed to test basic competency.
-They cover writing, social studies, science, reading and mathematics.
+The GED is composed of four individual exams designed to test basic competency.
+They cover social studies, science, reasoning through language arts and reasoning through mathematics.
 Most of the exams are multiple-choice, although the math section includes some alternate format questions, and the writing portion includes an essay.
 The GED exams must be taken in-person; they are not available online.